Compensation-based risk-sharing: Compensation-based risk-sharing with an active administrator

 The assumption (\ref{C30}) means that the events `at least one participant receives a non-zero compensation' and `all participants receive a zero-compensation' have a positive probability.
 Taking into account that $P_{n+1}$ is Bernoulli distributed, from (\ref{C30a}) we find that

 From (\ref{C4}) it follows then that

 Finally, from (\ref{C11a}) and (\ref{C30}) we have that

-We will call the administrator as described above an `active administrator', where `active' means that he is the `owner' of the compensation $W_{n+1} $.\ Further in the paper, we will also introduce the `passive administrator' whose compensation $W_{n+1}$ will be redistributed to the agents.
+We will call the administrator as described above an `active administrator', where `active' means that he is the `owner' of the compensation $W_{n+1} $.
+The role of the active administrator was introduced in this setting by Dhaene and Milevsky (2024).
+Further in the paper, we will also introduce the `passive administrator' whose compensation $W_{n+1}$ will be redistributed to the agents.

 Let us now introduce the (deterministic) investment vector $\boldsymbol{\pi}$, which is defined by

 as well as the time $1$ measurable compensation vector $\mathbf{W}$, defined by

 and the time $1$ measurable relative compensation vector $\mathbf{P}$, defined by